Paula Cobo-Guevarra: Displacement: A molecular map of discomforts

 The achievement of a formal divestment from mandatory detention will not solve art’s historical and continuing appeal as a field for capital to symbolically neutralise the antagonisms at the heart of neoliberal accumulation - whether they be from war, detention, extractive industries, or the many other profitable forms of destruction.
 The attempts by capital to neutralise these antagonisms, and the professional massaging of these attempts, will fail to consider the intersubjective struggle (which is the best that art can do qua art) towards detention abolition as the professional negation that we read it as here.
 Such struggle risks combining the “fancy and analytical precision” of ‘art’ and the aesthetic relation towards a persistently pathogenic, but not pathological relation across the border in any place and location, in whatever event.

 (1) Suhail Malik, “On the Necessity of Art's Exit from Contemporary Art”.
 Artist’s Space in New York in 2013 (Lecture 4, 1:04).
 While Malik’s diagnosis attends to impasses of critique and critical practice in the contemporary art sphere, it’s programmatic nature has the unfortunate effect of universalising a specific Euromodernist formation of the artistic subject and object through denying its existence.
-This is more evident in his applied use of Dipesh Chakrabarty’s Provincializing Europe morphologically to posit an equivalence between the position of the artist and the subaltern in postcolonial theory in [xxxx ], and in turn dismiss the possibility of the entireity of the postcolonial theory archive’s relevance to artistic critique.
+The effect becomes more evident in Malik's applied use of Dipesh Chakrabarty’s Provincializing Europe morphologically to posit an equivalence between the position of the artist and the subaltern in postcolonial theory (See 'Where is Contemporary Art' Lecture at Dutch Art Institute, Roaming Assembly 2,17.02.16.
+Online at: https://dutchartinstitute.eu/page/8102/2016-sunday-january-10-roaming-assembly-2-monotopia-where-is-contempora ),and in turn dismiss the possibility of the entirety of the postcolonial theory archive’s relevance to artistic critique.
 Our aim in this paper is to precisely materialise these dynamics of subjective infrastructure in order to break such figurations which reproduce the fantasy of the concept of contemporary art’s theoretical access to globality.

 (2) For information and an overview of the issues and, see Helen Hughes, “On the Boycott of the 2014 Biennale of Sydney” <http://blog.frieze.com/on-the-boycott-of-the-2014-biennale-of-sydney/> and Danny Butt “Transfield, Biennale of Sydney, and artistic complicity” <http://dannybutt.net/transfield-biennale-of-sydney-artistic-complicity/>